 InternshipsOpportunities for Law and Undergraduate Students

-Summer 2017: We now are accepting applications for law student internships in Legal Aid’s Housing Law and Public Benefits Law Units for Summer 2017.
+Summer 2017: We are accepting applications for law student internships in Legal Aid’s Housing Law Unit for Summer 2017.
 All other law student internships positions for Summer 2017 now have been filled.
 We also are accepting applications for undergraduate student internships for Summer 2017.

 Legal Aid’s Student Internship Program